ytopt-team/ytopt/docs/tutorials/mcts-gemm/tutorial-mcts-gemm.md

 This tutorial describes how to define autotuning problem and an evaluating method for autotuning PolyBench GEMM kenel.

 We assume that you have checked out a copy of `ytopt`.
-For guidelines on how to get ytopt set up, refer [Install instructions](https://github.com/ytopt-team/ytopt/blob/tutorial/README.md) and [Install instructions for tree space](https://github.com/ytopt-team/ytopt/blob/mcts/ytopt/search/mcts/README.md).
+For guidelines on how to get ytopt set up, refer [Install instructions](https://github.com/ytopt-team/ytopt/blob/tutorial/README.md) and [Install instructions for tree space](https://github.com/ytopt-team/ytopt/blob/mcts/ytopt/cmcts/README.md).

 Run the following
 -----------------------
+- Go to where `problem.py` such as

+`
+cd ytopt/cmcts/benchmarks/gemm
+`
+- Start search

-`CLANG_PREFIX=/scratch/jkoo/sw/clang13/llvm-project/build/ ./benchmarks/gemm/autotune_mcts.sh`
+`CLANG_PREFIX=/scratch/jkoo/sw/clang13/llvm-project/build/ ./autotune_mcts.sh`

 Outputs look like
 -----------------------